orangebowlerhat/pyramid/README.md

 | int | get_int |
 | double | get_double |

-This is not an exhaustive list, there will almost certainly be more conflicts.
+But this is not an exhaustive list, there will almost certainly be more conflicts I haven't accounted for.

 The aim for this project is to produce a binding for GTK.
 However, they are many more many typelib files, but they seem to be incomplete.
 So I'm planning to produce another program which creates bindings from GIR files.
 These appear to be a lot more comprehensive and can be generated for almost any header file.